tonikelope/coronapoker/docs/TESTING.md

 ![Testing and certification flow](diagrams/testing-certification-flow.png)

-The test suite lives in its own Maven module, **`tools/qa`**, kept deliberately separate from the game: `mvn package` at the repo root builds and ships the game **without** compiling or running a single test.
-The tests are maintainer tooling, not part of the distributed jar.
+The root product reactor runs the module-level unit, architecture and frontend contract tests while building both applications.
+The extended suite lives in **`tools/qa`**, outside the shipped artifacts, and adds slow lanes, seeded campaigns and complete multi-process games.

 ## Find what you need